The 5 Best Birdwatching Spots in New England

-Tim Gallagher, editor-in-chief of the Cornell Lab of Ornithology’s Living Bird magazine and author of numerous books, including The Grail Bird: The Rediscovery of the Ivory-Billed Woodpecker, picks his top birdwatching spots in New England.
+Tim Gallagher, editor-in-chief of the Cornell Lab of Ornithology’s Living Bird magazine and author of numerous books, including The Grail Bird: The Rediscovery of the Ivory-Billed Woodpecker, shares his picks for the five best birdwatching spots in New England.

 Acadia National Park